kyle-jarvis/drlnd-continuous-control/README.md

 The agent receives a positive reward at each time step where the gripper is in the target area.
 The environment is considered to be solved when the agent receives a cumulative average reward of > +30 over 100 consecutive episodes.
+Further details of the environment and its representation, as perceived by an agent, are given in the [report](./Report.md).

 ## Getting Started
 1. Python Environment